Built for LLMs and code agents

 - Does an INSERT's value list match the target column types?
 Checked.

-This gives LLMs and agents compile-time confidence about generated SQL correctness.
+That gives LLMs and agents compile-time confidence about generated SQL.

 An agent modifying a dbt model needs to understand what it's affecting.
-Datoria's column lineage answers:
+Column lineage answers:

-This is exactly the context an agent needs to make safe, targeted modifications.
-Instead of feeding the agent an entire project, you can give it precise dependency information: "this column comes from stg_orders.amount through a SUM aggregation, and is consumed by 3 downstream models."
+That's exactly the context an agent needs to make safe, targeted edits.
+Instead of feeding the agent an entire project, you can hand it precise dependency information: "this column comes from stg_orders.amount through a SUM aggregation and is consumed by 3 downstream models."

 The optimizer's scope resolution qualifies every column reference to its source table.
-For an LLM writing SQL, this means:
+For an LLM writing SQL, that means you can:

-- You can validate that referenced columns actually exist in the referenced tables
+- Validate that referenced columns actually exist in the referenced tables

-- You can provide accurate autocomplete suggestions based on what's in scope
+- Provide accurate autocomplete suggestions based on what's in scope

-- You can detect ambiguous column references before they become runtime errors
+- Detect ambiguous column references before they become runtime errors

-LLM-generated SQL is often poorly formatted -- inconsistent indentation, missing newlines, mixed casing.
-The formatter normalizes output to a consistent style in one pass, making generated SQL readable and review-friendly.
+LLM-generated SQL tends to be inconsistently formatted: ragged indentation, missing newlines, mixed casing.
+The formatter normalizes it in one pass, making generated SQL readable and review-friendly.

-These capabilities map directly to what a Language Server Protocol (LSP) implementation needs:
+These capabilities map onto what a Language Server Protocol (LSP) implementation needs:

 | LSP Feature | Datoria Capability |